-The recent Stamp Duty holiday means that you don’t have to pay the tax on homes worth up to £500,000.
-As a result, there’s currently a ‘mini boom’ in the property market as people are buying up properties before Stamp Duty is reintroduced on 1 April 2021.
-However, according to the Financial Times, many landlords are facing penalties because of a little-known rule change concerning Capital Gains Tax on buy to let and other properties.
+The Stamp Duty holiday back in 20/21 meant that you didn’t have to pay the tax on homes worth up to £500,000 and then £250,000.
+That holiday is now over.
+However, according to the Financial Times, many landlords are facing penalties because they do not know the time limits for declaring Capital Gains Tax on buy to let and other properties.

 Capital Gains Tax on Buy to Let?

 Elsewhere, we’ve already written about how Capital Gains Tax rules have changed in regards to property.
 Before April 2020, you would have had up to 22 months to calculate, declare and pay CGT to the taxman.

 Now however, you have had to complete a CGT return and pay over the tax within 60 days.
 While most landlords realise that they have to pay Capital Gains Tax on buy to let properties, comparatively few of them know about this time limit.
 Indeed, the Financial Times reports that there is a lack of awareness among conveyancers, estate agents and people selling property.

 What’s the penalty for not paying CGT on time?

 Back in the days of the COVID-19 pandemic, HMRC was deferring some taxes and being lenient about others.
 However, when it comes to Capital Gains Tax on buy to let and other properties, the taxman now seems to be enforcing the rules vigorously.

 While there’s a good argument for HMRC to publicise the changes to the CGT system more widely, ignorance is no excuse for failing to declare and pay Capital Gains Tax within 60 days.